 The Kidd Toy museum showcases Frank Kidd's lifetime toy collection, which started with vehicular toys and has expanded to include toys of all kinds: mechanical and still banks; trains, planes and automobiles; character toys; police badges; railroad locks, lanterns; and early Oregon memorabilia of all kinds.
 His collection has been supplemented by the collection his wife, Joyce, who collects teddy bears, dolls and holiday collectibles.

 Today, the collection consists mainly of toys from 1869 to 1939 but includes a generous display of later die-cast vehicles.
 For local interest, banks, signs, trays and other items pertaining to the Northwest are included.

 The heart of Mr. Kidd’s collection are his mechanical banks, one of the finest in existence.
 You will see several patent office models, wooden, lead, and brass patterns for banks and other toys, and selections of original sand-casting molds for the toys.

 The Lincoln Street Kayak and Canoe Museum (LSKCM) is dedicated to presenting a diverse variety of indigenous small watercraft.
 Each watercraft represented here reflects centuries or millennia of development, influenced by cultural tradition, environment, external pressures, resources, function, practicality, and aesthetics.

 The bulk of the LSKCM's watercraft collection is made of full-sized functional replicas of traditional Arctic hunting kayaks.
 Harvey Golden built these replicas in order to compliment his museum studies with an element of experimental research.
 These vessels are the largest and most complete assembly of pan-arctic kayak forms in the world.

-The Rice Northwest Museum of Rocks and Minerals houses a world-class collection recognized as the finest in the Pacific Northwest and one of the best in the nation.
+The Rice Northwest Museum of Rocks and Minerals houses a world-class collection of rocks and minerals, which is recognized as one of the best mineral collections in the country.

 Read more about the author